rprigarin/flood-evac-game-public/README.md

 The player registration system for quite primitive.
 Make sure you input a unique alphanumeric name, more than 2 characters and less than 32.
 After registration, you get a pin code for your account that you can hold on to.

 A Google Forms survey is available for you to leave feedback on the game.
 To do this, please visit <a href="https://flood-evac-game-uoe.com/">flood-evac-game-uoe.com</a> and find a link below.

+<h2>Bug fixes</h2>

+v1.1 - Fixed a bug where stamina consumption and regeneration did not scale with delta time; the floodwater warning symbol now shows up in replays; stamina UI now changes colour when stamina is below 50%